 Software testing is a vast domain, but it can be thought of as two key buckets: automated testing and manual testing.
 Automated tests are run with scripts, enabling huge amounts of testing to be done rapidly.
-Like the name implies, manual testing is performed by individual engineers, and is much slower.
-Though these two approaches are different, each has its advantage and place in the QA world.
+As the name implies, manual testing is performed by individual engineers and is much slower.
+Though these two approaches are different, each has its advantages and place in the QA world.

 So, how do you decide which type of testing you need?
 By considering the specific needs of your project.
-These needs are required by three variables:
+Three variables require these needs:

 - Time: How quickly does the project need to be completed, and is there any flexibility in the timeline?